-- After battery ageing phenomenon occurring, to avoid explosion risk do NOT throw the battery into fire. - Do not hit or strike it with force; - ■ Do not use this battery on other devices; - Do not use this battery below -10°C or above 40°C; - ■ Dispose of the battery, the local law should be followed. - ▲ In order to maintain battery supply time and prolong battery lifetime, please charge the battery every one or two months if don't use battery for a long time.
+- After battery ageing phenomenon occurring, to avoid explosion risk do NOT throw the battery into fire. - Do not hit or strike it with force; - ■ Do not use this battery on other devices; - Do not use this battery below -10°Cor above 40°Q - ■ Dispose of the battery, the local law should be followed. - ▲ In order to maintain battery supply time and prolong battery lifetime, please charge the battery every one or two months if don't use battery for a long time.
 And do charge battery at least 12-15 hours every time.
 Before connect to AC, do start monitor with battery's power supply, until battery power is used up and monitor turn off automatically, then connect monitor to AC and have it charged for 12-15 hours continuously.
 The speed of charge will be the same no matter whether the monitor is working or not.
 The reason why discharge the battery before charge is to avoid the decrease of capacity caused by battery's memory effect.
-If the monitor won't be used for a long time, do have it charged fully before conservation. - G When starting the monitor by battery power only which is short of supply, monitor will turn off automatically.
+If the monitor won't be used for a long time, do have it charged fully before conservation. - When starting the monitor by battery power only which is short of supply, monitor will turn off automatically.
 In order to avoid the damage to battery caused by excessive discharge, please pay attention to following.
 After monitor turns off automatically, there is still small drain current inside battery, so it is suggested that user should press the power button again to cut off the power supply.
-If battery keeps in a state of small drain current, battery will be damaged and can't be repaired because of excessive discharged.
-It is recommended to use the battery once a month to ensure its strong power supply capacity and long service life, and recharge it after running out of the power.
+If battery keeps in a state of small drain current, battery will be damaged and can't be repaired because of excessive discharged.s recommended to use the battery once a month to ensure its strong power supply capacity and long service life, and recharge it after running out of the power. - △ If battery is damaged, please replace with same type and specification battery marked by "CCC" or "CE" in time, or contact the company directly